 Benjamin Calef died in January of 1897, and Annie Calef and their only child, Anne (Anita) MacDonald Calef, lived elsewhere temporarily.

 During the 1897-1898 winter season, 381 Marlborough was the home of cotton broker Daniel Appleton Dwight and his wife, Mary Silsbee (Peele) Dwight.
 They previously had lived at 312 Marlborough.
+They also maintained a home in Dublin, New Hampshire.
 They moved to 12 Hereford by the next season.

 During the 1898-1899 winter season, 381 Marlborough was the home of Weston Kendall Lewis, a note broker and banker, and his wife, Harriet Maud (Norton) Lewis.
 They previously had lived in Brookline and were living there again in 1900.

 By the 1899-1900 winter season, Annie Calef and Anita Calef were living at 381 Marlborough once again.
 By the 1901-1902 season, they had been joined by Annie Calef’s mother, Susan Ann (Libby) MacDonald.
 They all continued to lived there through the 1907-1908 season.

 During the 1908-1909 winter season, they were living in New York and 381 Marlborough was the home of real estate and insurance broker Robert Edward Stone and his wife, Ada (Balderston) Stone.
 They previously had lived at the Hotel Austerfield at 7-9 Massachusetts Avenue, and before that in Chicago.
 The Stones continued to live at 381 Marlborough during the 1909-1910 season, but moved thereafter to Chestnut Hill.

 By mid-1910, Annie Calef and Anita Calef were once again living at 381 Marlborough.